robert-sipho/robert-sipho.github.io/_teaching/2014-spring-teaching-1.md

 Class desciption
 ======
 The first of two design courses that must be taken in the same academic year.
 Student teams research, propose, design, develop, document, prototype, and present a practical engineering system or device; teams exercise creativity and make assumptions and decisions based on technical knowledge.
 This first course includes project definition, planning, and initial prototyping.
-Formal reports and presentation of the project proposal is required
+Formal reports and presentation of the project proposal is required[^1]

 Student testimonials